Small Group Sessions

 - CLOSE READING FOR BETTER WRITING: Betsy Neumeyer shares close reading strategies, students can use as they study various texts to uncover writing techniques professional authors use, then implement those same methods in their own writing assignments.

-- A CONVERSATION WITH MARC TYLER NOBLEMAN: An informal conversation with nonfiction writer Marc Tyler Nobleman.
+- BEHIND THE SCENES WITH MARC TYLER NOBLEMAN: An informal question & answer session with nonfiction writer Marc Tyler Nobleman.

 - OF HOOT AND CIDER AND SINGING WIND : Explore the process of becoming a writer in this informal question and answer session with award winning poet Rebecca Kai Dotlich.